You have no items in your shopping cart.

 Introducing Lingering Garden

-Located outside the Changmen Gate of Suzhou, a tourist city in east China's Jiangsu Province, the Lingering Garden is one of the four most famed gardens in China.
-Covering an area of 23,300 square meters, the stunning garden was originally built in 1593 by Xu Taishi, a Ming official, to serve as his private residence.
-In 1997, the garden, together with the other classic gardens in Suzhou, was listed as a UNESCO World Heritage Site.
+The Lingering Garden is one of the four most famed gardens in China.
+The Lingering Garden covers an area of 23,300 square meters (5.76 acres), and was originally built in 1593 as the private residence of a Ming Dynasty official.
+In 1997, it joined the ranks of Suzhou’s other classical gardens as a UNESCO World Heritage Site.

 Lingering Garden Fast Facts